-The following is a list of words and phrases (a glossary of sorts) that are well understood by the various contributors to playmeo, and are described here for the reference and benefit of our subscribers who hail from many different backgrounds, industries, countries and cultures.
+The following is a list of words and phrases (a glossary of sorts) that are well understood by the various contributors to playmeo, and are described here for the reference and benefit of our members & users who hail from many different backgrounds, industries, countries and cultures.

 To turn the other direction, opposite to the hands of a clock, as in “I would like you to run anti-clockwise around the oval.”